Laryngeal theory: Criticism

 Throughout its history, the laryngeal theory in its various forms has been subject to extensive criticism and revision.

-The original argument of Saussure was not accepted by anyone in the Neogrammarian school, primarily based at the University of Leipzig, then reigning at the cutting-edge of Indo-European linguistics.
-Several of them attacked the Mémoire savagely.
+The original argument of Saussure was not accepted by anyone in the Neogrammarian school, primarily based at the University of Leipzig, then reigning at the cutting edge of Indo-European linguistics.
+Several of the Neogrammarians attacked the Mémoire savagely.
 Hermann Osthoff's criticism was particularly virulent, often descending into personal invective.

 For the first half-century of its existence, the laryngeal theory was widely seen as "an eccentric fancy of outsiders".
 In Germany, it was roundly rejected.
 Among its early proponents were Hermann Möller, who extended Saussure's system with a third, non-colouring laryngeal, Albert Cuny, Holger Pedersen, and Karel Oštir.
-The fact that these scholars were engaged in highly speculative long-range linguistic comparison further contributed to its isolation.
+The fact that these scholars were engaged in highly speculative long-range linguistic comparison further contributed to the theory's isolation.

-Although the founding fathers were able to provide some indirect evidence of a lost consonantal element (for example, the origin of the Indo-Iranian voiceless aspirates in *CH sequences and the ablaut pattern of the heavy bases, *CeRə- ~ *CR̥̄- in the traditional formulation), the direct evidence so crucial for the Neogrammarian thinking was lacking.
+Although the founding theorists were able to provide some indirect evidence of a lost consonantal element (for example, the origin of the Indo-Iranian voiceless aspirates in *CH sequences and the ablaut pattern of the heavy bases, *CeRə- ~ *CR̥̄- in the traditional formulation), the direct evidence so crucial for the Neogrammarian thinking was lacking.
 Saussure's structural considerations were foreign to the leading contemporary linguists.

 After Jerzy Kuryłowicz's convincing demonstration that the Hittite language preserved at least some of Saussure's coefficients sonantiques, the focus of the debate shifted.
 It was still unclear how many laryngeals are to be posited to account for the new facts and what effect they have had exactly.
 Kuryłowicz, after a while, settled on four laryngeals, an approach further accepted by Edward Sapir, Edgar Sturtevant, and – through them – much of American linguistics.
-The three-laryngeal system was defended, among others, by Walter Couvreur and by Émile Benveniste.
+The three-laryngeal system was defended by, among others, Walter Couvreur and Émile Benveniste.
 Many individual proposals were made, which assumed up to ten laryngeals, such as that of André Martinet.
 While some scholars, like Heinz Kronasser and Giuliano Bonfante, attempted to disregard Anatolian evidence altogether, the "minimal" serious proposal (with roots in Pedersen's early ideas) was put forward by Hans Hendriksen, Louis Hammerich, and later Ladislav Zgusta, who assumed a single /H/ phoneme with no vowel-colouring effects.

 However, by the 2000s a widespread agreement was reached in the field – though not unanimous – on reconstructing Möller's three laryngeals.
 One of the last major critics of this approach was Oswald Szemerényi, who subscribed to a theory similar to Zgusta's.

 Today, the laryngeal theory is almost universally accepted in this new standard form.
 Nevertheless, marginal attempts to undermine its bases are occasionally undertaken.